usafa-astro-331/Astro-331-2023-Spring/lab 00 metrology/README.md

 To properly display Arduino's **measured voltage**, you must **multiply the ADC reading `volt_counts` by 0.8.**

-However, you instead want to display the voltage of your power rail (which represents the array power).
+However, you instead want to display the voltage of your solar array/solar array simulator.
 You must **multiply the measured voltage** by the ratio of your voltage divider.

-Calculate this factor and change the following code line to include the proper scale factor (instead of 1).
+Calculate this factor and change the following code line to include the proper scale factor (instead of 0.8).

 ```
- float voltage = volt_counts * 1;
+ float voltage = volt_counts * 0.8;
 ```

 Upload this modified code and ensure that the serial plotter matches the output of your power supply.
 If not, adjust as necessary.